Skip to main content

 How many hours will Licensing grant for CPR that is provided through one of the automatically accepted agencies (American Heart Association, American Red Cross, Medic First Aid International, EMS Safety Services, the American Safety and Health Institute or HSI)?
 The cards don’t always state the number of hours.

-Because no more than 2 hours of training can be in CPR, Licensing will not count the extra hours taken in a lengthier CPR course toward the annual requirement.
+Because no more than two hours of training can be in CPR, Licensing will not count the extra hours taken in a lengthier CPR course toward the annual requirement.
 Additional training hours would need to be taken to reach the annual requirement.

 Does my CPR training have to include infants if I do not work with infants?